observablehq/framework/docs/lib/arquero.md

 });
 ```

-As we see, arquero is column-oriented: each column is an array of values of a given type (here, numbers representing hours of sunshine per month).
+As we see, Arquero is column-oriented: each column is an array of values of a given type (here, numbers representing hours of sunshine per month).

 But a table is also iterable and as such, its contents can be displayed with [Inputs.table](/lib/inputs#table).